About Tishomingo County

 How can I search for someone recently arrested in Tishomingo County, Mississippi?

 To search for someone recently arrested in Tishomingo County, Mississippi, you can contact the Tishomingo County Jail.
 The jail is located at 1111 Maria Lane, Iuka, MS 38852.
 You can also call the jail at (662) 423-7000 to inquire about recent arrests.
-For an online inmate lookup, you may visit the Tishomingo County Sheriff's Office website, which may provide an inmate search tool or further instructions on accessing arrest records.
+For an online inmate lookup, you may visit the this jurisdiction Sheriff's Office website, which may provide an inmate search tool or further instructions on accessing arrest records.

 Mugshots or booking photos in Tishomingo County can be obtained from the Tishomingo County Sheriff's Office.
 The office is located at 1208 Bettydale Drive, Iuka, MS 38852.
 You can visit their website or contact them directly at (662) 423-7000 for information on accessing booking photos.
 Some mugshots may also be available through the Mississippi Department of Corrections' online portal, depending on the case.